 Public Hygiene Lets Us Stay Human.
 PHLUSH believes that toilet availability is a human right and that well-designed sanitation systems restore health to our cities, our waters and our soils.
 We work in three areas: Urban Restroom Design, Ecological Sanitation, and Emergency Toilets.
 Here’s how we have put our commitment into practice since 2005.

 2013 Annual Report for 2012 is released.
 Restorative Sanitation exhibit premiered at NVOAD conference and is visited by key FEMA and CDC staff.
 Jeff Holiman represented PHLUSH at the Sustainable Phosphorus Research Coordination Network kick off in Washington, DC.
-Oxford University Press releases Phosphorus, Food and Our Future for which Carol McCreary is a contributor.
+Oxford University Press releases Phosphorus, Food and Our Future to which Carol McCreary is a contributor.

 2012 City of Portland Bureau of Emergency Management endorsed Twin-Bucket Emergency Toilet.
 Developed public leaflet based on The Cloacina Project‘s Sewer Catastrophe Companion.
 Spoke at 18 community events.
 Launched newsletter Pee, Poo and You!
 Participated in Reinventing the Toilet events at the Bill and Melinda Gates Foundation.
 Hosted 3-day visit to Portland of World Toilet Organization Founder Jack Sim.
 World Toilet Day observed with emergency sanitation campaign.
 Travel grant enabled Abby Brown to represent PHLUSH at the World Toilet Summit in Durban, South Africa.